 Library size

 As far as simulcast titles go, Crunchyroll added 43 new anime to their platform in the Spring 2022 anime season, including Spy x Family, Kaguya-sama Season 3, The Rising of the Shield Hero Season 2, Love After World Domination, and more.
 So far, they’ve announced 31 new anime titles for Summer 2022 and more are to be announced.
-They get the most new simulcast anime titles by far and they release each new episode one hour after they air on Japan.
+They get the most new simulcast anime titles by far and they release each new episode one hour after they air in Japan.

 So, in addition, to having the largest anime library out there, they also get the most new simulcast titles as well.
 Because of this, they are the best place to keep up with new anime releases as well as the best place to watch older or previously released anime series.

-Most anime streaming platforms have them broken down by action, comedy, romance, etc., but Crunchyroll break them out even further into demographics like shonen anime, seinen anime, and shojo anime as well as more specific genres and themes, like mecha anime, magical girl anime, harem anime, and slice of life anime.
+Most anime streaming platforms have them broken down by action, comedy, romance, etc., but Crunchyroll breaks them out even further into demographics like shonen anime, seinen anime, and shojo anime as well as more specific genres and themes, like mecha anime, magical girl anime, harem anime, and slice of life anime.
 There’s a little bit of something for everyone on Crunchyroll, especially since they have the widest variety of anime genres and anime titles to browse.

 User Experience